Mvgnu/smplat/docs/billing/reconciliation.md

 ## Statement Ingestion

-- The `StripeStatementIngestionService` pulls Stripe balance transactions for the prior seven days and persists them to `processor_statements`.
+- The `StripeStatementIngestionService` pulls Stripe balance transactions for the prior seven days, walking Stripe pagination cursors to guarantee idempotent reprocessing.
-- Transactions are matched to invoices through the Stripe charge metadata (`invoice_id`, `workspace_id`) and stored with normalized gross, fee, and net amounts.
+- Transactions are matched to invoices through charge metadata (`invoice_id`, `workspace_id`) and stored with normalized gross, fee, and net amounts.
+Existing statements are updated in-place if Stripe adjusts the payload.
-- Transactions without a resolvable workspace are skipped to prevent orphaned records.
-When possible, unmatched transactions create discrepancies during reconciliation.
+- Transactions without a resolvable workspace or orphaned removals are preserved in `processor_statement_staging` for manual triage instead of being silently skipped.

 ## Reconciliation Runs

-- The `BillingLedgerReconciliationWorker` triggers statement ingestion and dispute syncs on each sweep.
+- The `BillingLedgerReconciliationWorker` triggers statement ingestion and dispute syncs on each sweep and captures pagination cursors so subsequent runs continue from the last successful checkpoint.
-- A reconciliation run is opened (or reused if already running) for every sweep and updated with totals, matches, and discrepancy counts.
+- Each sweep opens a run with status `running`.
+Upon completion the worker records `completed_at`, persists a JSON note summarizing counts (persisted, updated, staged, removed, disputes, cursor), and flips the run status to `completed`.
+Failures are committed with `status="failed"` and error context for observability.
 - The helper `reconcile_statements` evaluates persisted statements, incrementing `matched_transactions` for invoices with successful linkage and logging discrepancies when invoices are missing.

 ## Dispute Automation